The Dark Tower: The Gunslinger: Plot

 Roland and Jake make their way out of the desert.
 Roland rescues Jake from an encounter with a succubus and gives him the jawbone to use as a protective charm against it.
 Roland leaves him at camp and couples with the succubus, who is also an oracle, to learn more about his fate and the path to the Dark Tower.
 In a flashback, it is revealed that Roland is the son of Steven Deschain, a Gunslinger and lord of Gilead.
-Roland received a brutal training at the hand of his teacher, Cort.
+Roland received brutal training at the hands of his teacher, Cort.
 Roland was tricked into a premature test of manhood by dueling with Cort at age 14, earlier than any other apprentice.
-He was provoked by Marten, who served as Steven's wizard and seduced Roland's mother, Gabrielle Deschain.
+He was provoked by Marten, who served as Steven's wizard and seduced Roland's mother, Gabrielle.
 That was a time of instability and revolution.
-Roland defeated Cort in battle by choosing his hawk, David, as his weapon and sacrificing David to distract Cort.
+Roland defeated Cort in battle by choosing his hawk, David, as his weapon and sacrificing him to distract Cort.

 Jake and Roland see the man in black at the mountain.
 He says that only he and Roland will meet on the other side, exacerbating Jake's fears that Roland will either kill or abandon him.
 Roland and Jake make their way into twisting tunnels within the mountain, traveling on an old railway handcar.
 They are attacked by subterranean creatures called "Slow Mutants."
 At the tunnel's exit, they continue on foot.
 As the track on which they are traveling begins to break, Roland lets Jake fall into an abyss and continues his quest.